Consensys/doc.goquorum/docs/Reference/Consensus/Raft-RPC-API.md

 ### Returns

-* `result`: role of the node in raft cluster.
+* `result`: role of the node in Raft cluster.
 Can be minter/ verifier/ learner.
 In case there is no leader at network level it will be returned as `""`

 !!! example